ttusia/SANS-Workshop-2024/README.md

 ### Containerized Environment

 #### Starting the debugging Environment
-1. Open a command prompt or terminal in the deme-env directory.
+1. Open a command prompt or terminal in the demo-env directory.
 2. Run ```docker-compose up``` or ```podman compose up```.
 If this is the first time you are starting the containers it may take a little time for it to download everything and start.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;